OUALIID/Arduino_Uno/Control_the_flashlight_by_clapping/README.md

 ```

 # <i color="#00979C"> Understanding the Logic <i color="#F9F9F9">
 The sound sensor detects applause by measuring sound levels above a certain threshold.
 When you clap or produce applause near the sensor, it sends a signal to the Arduino board.
 The Arduino then checks the current state of the lamp (on or off) and toggles it accordingly.
-The lamp's status is tracked using the variable "led_status."
+The lamp's status is tracked using the variable "lamp_status."

 # <i color="#00979C"> Customization <i color="#F9F9F9">
 Feel free to customize the code to add more features or adjust the sensitivity of the sound sensor.
 Experiment with different sound levels to find the perfect setting for your applause-controlled lamp!

-**Note:** You can further enhance the project by adding LEDs to indicate the lamp's state or incorporating other sensors for different control mechanisms.
+**Note:** You can further enhance the project by adding Lamps to indicate the lamp's state or incorporating other sensors for different control mechanisms.

 # <i color="#00979C"> Get Started <i color="#F9F9F9">